danger/danger/README.md

 fail("There were [snapshot errors](#{snapshots_url})") if snapshots_url
 ```

+## Support

+Danger currently is supported on Travis CI, Circle CI, BuildKite and Jenkins.
+These work via environment variables, so it's easy to extend to include your own.

 ## Advanced

 You can access more detailed information by accessing the following variables